open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 with.
 SDKs are free to decide whether "collect" should also reset internal storage for delta aggregation collection, or use a more optimal implementation.

-`Exemplar`s MUST retain the any attributes available in the measurement that are not preserved by aggregation or view configuration.
+`Exemplar`s MUST retain any attributes available in the measurement that are not preserved by aggregation or view configuration.
 Specifically, at a minimum, joining together attributes on an `Exemplar` with those available on its associated metric data point should result in the full set of attributes